scp-data/scp-api/docs/README.md

 Each SCP Item and Tale contains both Metadata about the article as well as the content of the article itself.
 This project splits those into separate files so that the metadata can be used directly without needing to download the entire wiki.

 The content is also available for those who want it.
-For each page the `#page-content` item is stored.
+Content is additional broken up into two types.
+For each page the `#page-content` content is stored as `raw_content` alongside the `raw_source` wikitext that generated it.
 This contains the story itself but excludes navigation elements, ads, and header data.
 Other than running it through a simple beautifier ([beautifulsoup](https://beautiful-soup-4.readthedocs.io/en/latest/)) no changes have been made.

 If an item has a `content_file` field then that file is where you can get the content from.
-Otherwise the `raw_content` field will contain the article contents.
+Otherwise the `raw_content` and `raw_source` fields will contain the article contents.

 ## SCP Main Wiki Data